allmaps/allmaps/packages/render/README.md

 ### removeCachedTileAndUpdateTextures

-Remove cached tile from the textures of this map and update textes
+Remove cached tile from the textures of this map and update textures

 #### Parameters